mhrons/mhrons.github.io/docs/pv_smooth.md

 The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with high solar exposure and strong intermittency.
 The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF (legend "aavg0") vs LPF (legend "lp") on the given day.
 Exactly-predicted input signal GI(t+Δt) shifts the IPLPF output to the left, minimizing the standard deviation of GX, thus in practise minimizing the difference ΔGX = max(GX) – min(GX) which is the specific accumulation capacity.
 The specific throughput of accumulated energy is also minimized by IPLPF.

 ### Costs of IPLPF smoothing
 Smoothing costs result from the accumulation technology and from the accumulation rate.
 The accumulation rate results from the solar intermittency and from the desired ramping of smoothed PV power.
 In a non-ideal smoothing, the values \eqref{eq:4} and \eqref{eq:5} are larger the less perfectly controlled the balancing of power between the grid and ESS.
 In the illustrated example, IPLPF needs only 24% ΔSOC relative to LPF, and IPLPF accumulates only about 50% of the energy throughput relative to LPF.
-In case of PLPF, there is a trade-off between the smoothing quality and its accumulation rate: The greater Δt, the smoother s(t), but greater prediction error and the greater rate of accumulation.
+There is a trade-off between the smoothing quality and its accumulation rate: The smoother s(t), the more accumulation.
+This trend is critical in the PLPF smoothing, because the prediction error rises with increased Δt, and the prediction error substantially increases the rate of accumulation.
 Both ΔSOC and energy throughput reach their theoretical minimum by means of the IPLPF smoothing.
 The IPLPF simulation has confirmed, that a hybrid PV system i.e. a small-scale on-grid PV plant having its own Lithium battery (BESS) with capacity = 2 hours * P~PVmax~, need <10% of the BESS capacity to be reserved for smoothing (7% on 2022-03-04), while the rest BESS capacity stores the energy for evening and night.
 The hybrid PV plant feeds its excess power into the grid, as long as the household’s consumption is satisfied and the battery has been charged. ***Having the reserved free capacity and total battery power available, the IPLPF costs are reasonably lower than the expected added value to the smooth PV power infeed.***

 IPLPF costs measured from 04/2021 to 03/2022.
 The plane of incidence and the LPF applied are the same as in the GI(t) and GX(t) plots: